davecpearce/hacs_smartcocoon/README.md

 4. You will be guided through the rest of the setup process via the config flow
    - You will have to provide the same 'username' and 'password' you use when logging into the official SmartCocoon iOS or Android application.
 5. You have the option to select the Area of each detected fan.
-6. After the installation completes, you will see a "Configure" button for the SmartCocoon integration where you have the option to "Enable Preset Modes"
+6. After the installation completes, you will see a "Configure" button for the SmartCocoon integration where you have the option to "Enable Preset Modes" and connection monitoring options.

+### Options

+These options make recovery behavior more predictable and user friendly:

+- **Enable Preset Modes**: Expose SmartCocoon preset modes (auto/eco).
+Default: off.
+- **Connection Check Interval (minutes)**: How often to evaluate connections.
+Default: 60.
+- **Max Offline Duration (hours)**: How long to keep attempting recovery.
+Default: 24.
+- **Recovery Attempt Interval (minutes)**: Minimum delay between attempts per fan.
+Default: 5.
+- **Max Recovery Attempts Per Hour**: Rate limit for recovery attempts per fan.
+Default: 5.
+- **Recovery Reset Interval (minutes)**: When to reset the attempt counter.
+Default: 60.

+Notes:

+- The integration adds a 30-second startup grace period before attempting any recovery to avoid noisy logs and unnecessary calls immediately after HA restarts.
+- Logs include the fan's friendly name for clarity.

+### Services

+Two services are provided.
+Both work globally or on a single fan using `entity_id`.

+- `smartcocoon.force_recovery`
+  - Force an immediate connection check and recovery attempt.
+  - Data (optional): `{ "entity_id": "fan.bedroom" }`

+- `smartcocoon.get_device_status`
+  - Dump the current recovery state tracked by the integration.
+  - Data (optional): `{ "entity_id": "fan.office" }`

+If `entity_id` is omitted, the service operates on all fans.

+### Troubleshooting

+- If a fan is unplugged and later plugged back in, the integration will attempt recovery automatically according to the options above.
+- To accelerate testing, temporarily lower the intervals in Options (e.g., 1 minute for checks/attempts) and restart Home Assistant.
+- Use the `smartcocoon.force_recovery` service to trigger an immediate recovery cycle.

 <!---->